nebius/api/README.md

 ## API Endpoints

 Nebius gRPC services are accessed via endpoints formatted as `{service-name}.{base-address}`.
+You can find a list of endpoints and services [here](endpoints.md).
 Below is an explanation of how these addresses are constructed:

 1. **Base Address**:
    - The current base address is `api.eu.nebius.cloud:443`, though additional base addresses will be introduced soon.